1tracy/1tracy/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently in 1B Computer Science at UWaterloo\
+🎓 &nbsp;I'm currently in 1B Computer Science at UWaterloo.\
 🌱 &nbsp;I'm on track to learn more about algorithm design and combinatorics.\
 ✍️ &nbsp;In my free time, I like coding and playing Minecraft with my friends :)\
 ✉️ &nbsp;You can shoot me an email at dongtracy2002@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](./img/readme_resume.pdf) for more details about me.
+📄 &nbsp;Please have a look at my [resume](./img/readme_resume.pdf) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Coder" src="./img/me_coding.gif" align="right"/>